 5. Security Deposits

-Landlords in California have a duty to abide by the state’s security deposit rules.
-The following are some of the rules under California law:
+Landlords in California have a duty to abide by the state’s security deposit rules and regulations.
+The following are some of the rules and regulations under California landlord-tenant laws:

-• Not charge a security deposit exceeding the rent of 2 months.
+• Not charge the tenant a security deposit exceeding two month's rent.

 • Return the security deposit within 21 calendar days after the tenant moves out of the property.

-• Only make allowable deductions on the deposit, such as when the tenant causes negligent damage and moves out without fixing it.
+• Only make permitted deductions on the security deposit, such as when the tenant causes negligent damage and moves out without fixing it.

 • Store the deposit properly.
 Generally speaking, landlords are not required to store their tenant’s deposit in an interest-bearing account.
 However, some cities, such as Los Angeles and Berkeley do require it.